locnh/docker-magento/README.md

 - PHP-FPM logs: `/var/www/php-fpm`

 #### Please keep in mind
-If you don't specify tag, default tag is `latest`.
+If you don't specify tag, default tag is `latest` and it's `production` build.
 In case you need the build for specified version of magento, use the version as tag.
 For example, if you need a container to run:
 - Magento `2.x`:

   ```
-  $ docker run --name magento -v /path/to/magento:/var/www/html -p 80:80 -d locnh/docker-magento:2
+  $ docker run --name magento -v /path/to/magento:/var/www/html -p 80:80 -d locnh/docker-magento:2-dev
   ```

 - Magento `1.x`:

   ```
-  $ docker run --name magento -v /path/to/magento:/var/www/html -p 80:80 -d locnh/docker-magento:1
+  $ docker run --name magento -v /path/to/magento:/var/www/html -p 80:80 -d locnh/docker-magento:1-dev
   ```